MohammadAbdulkader9/PersonalRegister/README.md

-a simple staff management system. in the program you have 3 choices. first to add employee with name and salary, second choice is to view the entered staff.
+a simple staff management system. in the program you have 3 choices. first to add employee with name and salary, second choice is to view the entered employees.